TheCSharpAcademy/CodeReviews.Console.Flashcards/README.md

 Microsoft Extensions Configuration Json
 Microsoft Sql Server Sever

+## What I learned from this project
+1) Appsettings configuration JSON files and where to store them
+2) installing and setting up SQL Server 2022
+3) Using SQL Server Management Suite
+4) SQL Server tools and toolbars in Visual Studio
+5) Key value pairs with a Dictionary file
+6) DTO's
+7) Pivoting Tables
+8) More usage of SQL

-##Getting Started
+## Getting Started
-#IMPORTANT NOTE:
+# IMPORTANT NOTE:

 The initial Database creation SQL  has been added, but a database called Flashcards does need to be added to SQL server for the query to create the necessary tables

-##Prerequisites
+## Prerequisites
 .NET 8 SDK.
 An IDE (code editor) like Visual Studio or Visual Studio Code.
 A database management tool (optional).

-##Installation
+## Installation
 Clone the repository:

 git clone https://github.com/RyanW84/CodeReviews.Console.Flashcards.git

 ##Configure the application:

-You can call the SeedData() method in Program.CS when running for the first time, to add some example questions and answers.
-This can be commented out once this has been done the first time.
+You can call the SeedData() method in Program.CS when running for the first time to add some example questions and answers.
+Once this has been done the first time, it can be commented out.

 Update the connection string in appsettings.json to target your SQL Server (localDB) Build the application using the .NET CLI: